CelestinBananas/ASTRON_APERTIF_DR1/docs/source/where_to_find_data.rst

 ---------------
 With TOPCAT opened, and once you are satisfied with the output of the cone search in the Astron VO webform, click the grey button “Send via SAMP” as shown on the top of the output list of  Figure 3.
 Authorize the connection and wait until the download is completed.

 Once completed, the catalogue will be visible in the left panel of TOPCAT (Table List).
-Click on the new entry as shown by the arrow in Figure 6.
+Click on the new entry as shown by the arrow in :numref:`topcat_list`.
 At this point the table browser will open showing the content of the DACHS results (PLACE HOLDER  use DR1 in selection).
 From here any TOPCAT tool can be used for further inspection and analysis of the results.
 Alternatively the table can be saved in various formats and used locally with other programs (e.g. python scripts etc).

 .. figure:: images/topcat_list_fig6.png
  :align: center